HiggsIsBoson/ANAPremScraper/README.md

 Install `Selenium` and `chrome driver`:
 <pre>
 pip install selenium
-pip install chromedriver-binary==96.*   # specify a consistent version as your chome browser
+pip install chromedriver-binary==96.*   # specify the version of your chome browser
 </pre>

 ## Next time you log in